 - If the Floating option is available and you want the issue to also float forward and be linked to new versions of the selected item that may get created, check the Floating box to turn floating on for this issue.

 - Click Create Issue.
-An Updating Jira issue progress bar indicates that your request is being processed.
-The newly created issue will load to the Jira tab.
+A Creating issue progress bar indicates that your request is being processed.
+The newly created issue will load to the Jira tab as highlighted below.

 Changing the Floating Option

 You can change the Floating setting on a Jira issue at any time.

 - Select the Jira issue so that it is loaded to the Jira tab.

 - Make your change to the Floating setting.